What Happens To Seized Assets From Money Laundering In Singapore?

 2. Court Determines The Outcome Of The Assets

-The final decision on what happens to the seized assets lies with the Court.
+The final decision on the disposition of the seized assets rests with the Court.
 Based on the evidence presented, the Court may determine one of the following outcomes:

 • If Proven to Be Linked to Crime (Forfeiture):

-• Forfeited assets may be auctioned or liquidated, with the proceeds going to the government or being used to compensate victims of crime.
+• Forfeited assets may be auctioned or liquidated, with proceeds either remitted to the government or used to compensate crime victims.

 • Certain assets may also be repurposed for public benefit, depending on their nature and condition.